-One of the all-time greatest chroniclers of growing up has hit a major milestone herself: Beverly Cleary, the prolific author of children’s literature including the Ramona series and the Ralph Mouse trilogy, celebrates her 100th birthday on April 12.
+One of the all-time greatest chroniclers of growing up is doing it herself: Beverly Cleary, the prolific author of children’s literature including the Ramona series and the Ralph Mouse trilogy, celebrates her 103rd birthday on April 12.

 Cleary has won numerous awards for her writing, and was named a Library of Congress Living Legend in 2000.
 One of her greatest creations is Ramona Quimby, the “pest.”
 Ramona first appeared in Cleary’s debut novel, 1950’s Henry Huggins, as the irritating little sister of Henry’s friend Beezus.
 From there, Ramona spawned her own series of children’s books, starting with 1955’s Beezus and Ramona and ending with 1999’s Ramona’s World, the eighth novel in the series.